Research Resources

 Genetically Engineered Mouse Facility (GEMF)

-The purpose of the Genetically Engineered Mouse Facility (GEMF) is to provide technologically advanced and efficient mouse mutation resources to faculty members at the institution.
-Modifications to the genome utilizing direct DNA injection and ES cell mutagenesis, cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the facility.
-The facility is fully equipped with the latest instrumentation and staffed with highly skilled personnel trained specifically for the production of mutant mice.
-GEMF is administered by Jan Parker-Thornburg, Ph.D., through Department of Genetics.
+The purpose of the Genetically Engineered Mouse Facility (GEMF) is to provide technologically advanced and efficient mouse models to faculty members at the institution and beyond.
+Modifications to the genome utilizing zygote injections and ES cell mutagenesis, cryopreservation, in vitro fertilization and rederivation of mouse lines are all technologies supported by the facility.
+The facility is fully equipped with the latest instrumentation to produce and QC each model.
+Highly skilled personnel are specifically trained to produce and analyze mutant mice.
+GEMF is administered by Fabien Delerue, Ph.D., through Department of Genetics.

 Microscopy Core